 After that comes the hard work; at least, the first stage of it.
 The Prospective Adoption Report has to be created, a document written by the social worker based on a series of interviews with you, as well as an appendix with references and other checks they conduct.

 The interviews are incredibly intense, and certainly leave you thinking deeply about yourself, analysing every part of your history and views.
-I’ve actually been through this process twice, albeit unintentionally; just as I got to the end of the process the first time round, I lost my job for reasons that are too convoluted to go into now, and so I had to take one of the hardest decisions in my life – to put my adoption plans on hold as I moved back in with my parents for a while to re-start my career plans in a different direction.
+I’ve actually been through this process twice, albeit unintentionally; just as I got to the end of the process the first time round, I lost my job for reasons that are too convoluted to go into now.
+I had to take one of the hardest decisions in my life and put my adoption plans on hold as I moved back in with my parents, to re-start my career in a different direction.

 But re-start those plans I did.
-I won’t even say that i was back on my feet soon enough, because that would imply I was off them in the first place; no, indeed I wasn’t. it was a blip, a temporary aberration, and I wouldn’t permit any sorrow to seep into my mindset, or to receive it from others.
+That was a blip, a temporary aberration, and I wouldn’t permit any sorrow to seep into my mindset, or to receive it from others.
 Once I was living by myself again – albeit a year after the shock news – I was able to restart the process, although I needed to go through the PAR process again.

 As it turned out, this wasn’t necessarily a bad thing; I had a visit from a new social worker to assess my home, and then we discussed what needed redoing and finishing off.
 As it was, we pretty much started from scratch, and I was surprised at myself at how little that worried me; of course it would have been nice if I could have just gone straight to the end stage, but it was nice to reflect on everything after over a year away.